SNAP Benefits in Rhode Island: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Rhode Island

-Your eligibility for SNAP benefits in Rhode Island and the amount you receive depend on your household's gross monthly income.
-These figures are based on the Federal Poverty Level and are updated annually.
+Your eligibility for SNAP benefits in Rhode Island is tied to your household's gross monthly income.
+These limits are based on a percentage of the Federal Poverty Level and are updated annually.
+The figures below are effective from October 1, 2024, to September 30, 2025.

 • Household Size 1: